I’m Not Scared to Reenter Society. I’m Just Not Sure I Want To.

 Sometime in this past year, I just stopped caring, and now I can’t quite remember how you trick yourself into starting again.
 You lure yourself into any major undertaking—a vocation, a marriage, life—with certain hubristic delusions: I will be rich and famous.
 We will be happy forever.
 This all means something.
 And once you’re disabused of those, you need to find truer, more enduring motives to go on.
 If you can.

 Quarantine has given us all time and solitude to think—a risk for any individual, and a threat to any status quo.
 People have gotten to have the experience—some of them for the first time in their life—of being left alone, a luxury usually unavailable even to the wealthy.
 Relieved of the deforming crush of financial fear, and of the world’s battering demands and expectations, people’s personalities have started to assume their true shape.
 And a lot of them don’t want to return to wasting their days in purgatorial commutes, to the fluorescent lights and dress codes and middle-school politics of the office.
 Service personnel are apparently ungrateful for the opportunity to get paid not enough to live on by employers who have demonstrated they don’t care whether their workers live or die.
 More and more people have noticed that some of the basic American axioms—that hard work is a virtue, productivity is an end in itself—are horseshit.
-I’m remembering those science-fiction stories in which someone accidentally sees behind the façade of their blissful false reality to the grim dystopia they actually inhabit.
+I’m remembering those science-fiction stories in which someone accidentally sees behind the facade of their blissful false reality to the grim dystopia they actually inhabit.

 The forces of money and power would certainly like us to forget all about this year and go back to exactly the way things were, like a teacher intoning, “All right, class, back to your desks,” while the first flurries are falling outside.
 Maybe we will; insights are evanescent, and habit has a leaden inertia.
 But a lot of people went very far away over the course of this past year, deep into themselves, and not all of us are going to come all the way back.